We Answer Most Popular Questions About Dedicated Development Team

 - 2. How Does Dedicated Team Model Work?

-- 3. What Is Dedicated Software Development Team Structure?
+- 3. What Is Recommended Structure of Dedicated Software Development Team?

 - 4. What Are Benefits and Risks of Dedicated Team Model?

 - 5. Which Types of Businesses Does This Model Fit?

 - 6. When to Consider Hiring Dedicated Team?

 - 8. Extended vs. Managed Dedicated Team – What’s the Difference?